openconfig/gnsi/certz/README.md

 #### Create a SSL profile

-Call `Certz.AddProfile` RPC with the `ssl_profile_id` field specifing the ID of the new SSL profile.
-It is possible to create multiple SSL profiles using one `Certz.AddProfile` RPC.
+Call `Certz.AddProfile` RPC with the `ssl_profile_id` field specifying the ID of the new SSL profile.

 #### Delete a SSL profile

-Call `Certz.DeleteProfile` RPC with the `ssl_profile_id` field specifing the ID of the SSL profile to be deleted.
-It is possible to remove multiple SSL profiles using one `Certz.DeleteProfile` RPC.
+Call `Certz.DeleteProfile` RPC with the `ssl_profile_id` field specifying the ID of the SSL profile to be deleted.

-#### List exisitng SSL profiles
+#### List existing SSL profiles

 Call `Certz.GetProfileList` RPC.
-The response will list all exisitng SSL profiles.
+The response will list all existing SSL profiles.

 #### A CertificateBundle is to be rotated or updated